What to Expect with a Juvenile Traffic Charge

 What to wear to Juvenile Court

 Come with your hair clean and combed, teeth brushed, and wearing clean clothing.
 You don’t have to wear your Sunday best, but you certainly may.
 At least wear a clean, casual outfit, no shorts, no holes in your pants, shirt, or skirt, no flip flops, no tank tops, no t-shirts with slogans on them, no spaghetti straps or halter tops, and no hats.
 Courts are very formal.
 People who show up dressed too casually look and feel very out of place.
-If the Court decides you are not dressed approriately, you risk not being admitted into the Court room.
+If the Court decides you are not dressed appropriately, you risk not being admitted into the Court room.
 (Some Courts may have a blazer or some other cover-up that they ask you to put on, but I wouldn’t count on it.)

 As a lawyer, I am also required to dress up for Court, coat and tie, which is not my natural preference, as those who know me can attest.
 One time as a young lawyer, I showed up in Court with my top button unbuttoned under my tie.
-The bailiff handed me a handwritten note, given him by the judge: “In my Courtroom, we button our top button. -Judge A.”.
-I quickly buttoned my top button, and have been buttoned up to the top ever since.
+The bailiff handed me a handwritten note, given him by the judge: “In my Courtroom, we button our top button. -Judge A.” I quickly buttoned my top button, and have been buttoned up to the top ever since.

 Your First Time in Juvenile Court?

 If this is your first experience in Juvenile Court, either as the parent or juvenile, be sure to read our recent article, “Is Your Child in Trouble with the Law?
 Read this first.”
-This article describes how the Courts treat juveniles and how the juvenile judicial system differs from adult Courts.
+This article describes how the Courts treat juveniles and how the juvenile justice system differs from adult Courts.

 What to expect in Juvenile Traffic Court